rogamboa/email-spam-detector/README.md

 For exploratory data analysis, since the data existed in a text format, the CountVectorizer module was used to calculate the frequency of terms used in the emails.

+The three bar plots below visualize the top 15 frequent words for all emails, only spam emails and ham emails, respectively.
+Altogether, these plots reveal a few initial characteristics between spam and ham emails.
+First, the terms 'Type', 'Content', and 'Transfer' appear in the top five for both the all emails and spam emails plots while these terms do not appear in the ham email plot at all.
+Also, there are unique words such as 'pills', 'mg', and 'price' only found in the spam email plot which indicate the commercial advertising nature of spam emails.

 ![](./images/All-Emails-most-freq-words.png)
 ![](./images/Spam-Emails-most-freq-words.png)
 ![](./images/Ham-Emails-most-freq-words.png)

 ## Model Selection and Performance Metrics
+In order to choose the best model to detect spam emails, six pipelines were created using two types of vectorizers to vectorized the data and then inputted into three models: MultimodalNB, RandomForestClassifier, LogisticRegression.
+After performing a train-test-split on the data and fitting the training set to each model pipeline, the performance metrics on testing set were compared among the pipelines.
+The metrics are shown below:

 ### CountVectorizer - MultimodalNB Pipeline